saimonh3/wc-minimum-maximum-order/readme.txt

 == Description ==

 With the help of this plugin you can set minimum or maximum order total on the cart and checkout page.
 By doing so, a customer has to buy more than the minimum order total or less than the maximum order total.

-You can also include or exclude the the shipping and tax from the cart.
+You can also include or exclude the shipping and tax from the order total calculation.

 == Installation ==